kartonfarkas/api_docs/source/suite/emails/section_create.rst

    * - order
      - int
      - Indicates the order in which sections should be used
-     - Please note that if any sections are deleted, then the numbering of the remaining sections will not change, e.g. if section 3 is removed, then any subsequent section number remains the same: 4, 5, 6, etc.
+     - If any sections are deleted, then the numbering of the remaining sections will not change, e.g. if section 3 is removed, then any subsequent section number remains the same: 4, 5, 6, etc.
    * - header_source
      - string